-Brighten whites, kill germs, soften clothes with this all-natural bleach alternative!
+Brighten whites, kill germs, and soften clothes with this all-natural bleach alternative!

 The smell of bleach literally makes me ill, if you have allergies or migraines this toxic crapola is a big no-no, not to mention the harmful effects bleach has on the environment.